Rahmaaaan/Taskflow/INSTALLATION.md

 1. **Clone the Repository**

-   Open your terminal and clone the Taskflow repository using this command:
+   Open your terminal and clone the Taskflow repository using this command

    ```bash
    git clone https://github.com/username/projectname.git